-Figure 10 on page 39 is a summary of key items in the Statement of Financial Position and Cashflow Statement in Appendix 1.
+Figure 10 above is a summary of key items in the Statement of Financial Position and Cashflow Statement in Appendix 1.

 Capital works forecasts are taken from the Strategic Asset Management Plan (section 3), with an index of 2.5% p.a. applied on top of those figures.